cschalenborgh/php-campaigncommander-notification-messaging/README.md

 * setMailText (+ get)
 > Set the Text mail content.
 Key = 2

+## Methods for NMPBatch

+* addMessage
+> Adds a NMPMessage to the batch array

+* setDebug (+ get)
+> Set debug mode.
+True for returning API output.
+False for just true/false.

 * send
 > Send the message to the API.